4front/s3-storage/README.md

 // Delete version
 s3Deployments.deleteVersion(appId, versionId, callback);

+// Delete all deployed versions for an app s3Deployments.deleteAllVersions(appId, callback);

+// List all the files for a version s3Deployments.listFiles(appId, versionId, callback);

 // Check if file exists
 s3Deployments.fileExists(appId, versionId, filePath, callback);
 ~~~

+See the [unit tests](https://github.com/4front/s3-deployments/blob/master/test/s3.js) for example calls of all these functions.

 ## Running Tests
 ~~~